-While they separated nearly two years ago, Ben Affleck's estranged wife, Jennifer Garner, has been instrumental in helping the Oscar-winning star get his life back on track after years of struggling with alcoholism.
+While they separated over three years ago, Ben Affleck's estranged wife, Jennifer Garner, has long been instrumental in helping the Oscar-winning star throughout his struggles with alcoholism.

-ET is taking a look back at the couple's long relationship to see how Garner helped Affleck turn his life around.
+Here's a look back at the couple's relationship and the ways in which Garner has helped Affleck turn his life around.

 A Change From the Start

-A source close to Ben tells ET that the Live by Night star has been dealing with his addiction and dependency issues on and off for years.
+A source close to Ben told ET that the Live by Night star has been dealing with addiction and dependency issues on and off for years.
 However, when Affleck and Garner began dating in 2004, the actor's close friends began to notice a change.

 The source says that Affleck began to settle down and quit partying when the pair got together -- long before they welcomed their first child, daughter Violet, in 2005 -- and that the change lasted for a long time.